Penrose-type inequalities with a Euclidean background: Inequalities for black holes

 where $S_r$ is the coordinate sphere of radius $r$, and $\ol{dV}$, $\ol{dA}$ and $\ol \nu$ are the volume form, area form, and unit normal with respect to $\ol g$.
 In the first term above, the $u$ in the denominator may be ignored, since $u \to 1$ at infinity.
-Multiplying by the constant $-\frac{2}{(n-2)\omega_{n-1}}$, applying the conformal transformation laws for the ADM mass (\ref{eqn_diff_adm}), mean curvature (\ref{eqn2}), scalar curvature (\ref{eq_conf_scalar_curv}), and volume form, and discarding the $|\ol \nabla u|^2$ term yields the inequality:
+Multiplying by $-\frac{2}{(n-2)\omega_{n-1}}$, applying the conformal transformation laws for the ADM mass (\ref{eqn_diff_adm}), mean curvature (\ref{eqn2}), scalar curvature (\ref{eq_conf_scalar_curv}), and volume form, and discarding the signed $|\ol \nabla u|^2$ term yields the inequality:

 where $\ol H$ is the mean curvature of $\Sigma$ with respect to $\ol g$.
-The hypothesis on $\ol g$ allows us to replace $\ol H \ol {dA}$ with $H dA$.
+The hypotheses on $\ol g$ and $\ol H$ along $\partial M$ allow us to replace $\ol H \ol {dA}$ with $H dA$.
 To complete the proof, apply the Minkowski inequality to $\int_\Sigma H dA$ as in the proof of Theorem \ref{thm_main}, and use the nonnegativity of the ADM mass of $\ol g$ as in the proof of Theorem \ref{thm_general}. \end{proof}